The Curriculum at Friars

 Why do we teach what we teach?
 (Intent)

-Curriculum leaders have ensured that wherever possible, subjects “hold hands” thus enabling children to make meaningful connections and their learning journey relevant and engaging.
+- ensure that wherever possible, subjects “hold hands” thus enabling children to make meaningful connections and their learning journey relevant and engaging.